Chapter 52 BWV 117 Sei Lob und Ehr dem höchsten Gut

 The melodic material is formed from a version of the chorale's first phrase, the repeated notes becoming predominant to such an extent that they are even echoed in the bass line (bars 14 and 19).

 Even those not paying full attention must, by now, be in no doubt of the theme of the day!
-We are further assured of His presence and support and we still have two more arias, a recitative and a repetition of the opening fantasia to come!
+By now we are fully assured of His presence and support and yet we still have two more arias, a recitative and a repetition of the opening fantasia to come!
+Bach's era was, indeed, a more spacious age!

 The bass aria, like that for tenor, returns to the minor and for similar reasons.
 But note that in the opening line, mention is made again of those times when our strength is likely to fail us.
 The fundamental moral remains positive, of course, in that we are reassured that at such times He will remain to help us.
 Nevertheless, the images of a strength which ebbs but may yet be lifted and ultimately sustained, are embedded within the three musical lines, not least that of the obbligato violin′s reaching out and upwards.